yingyil06/aspect/cookbooks/kinematically_driven_subduction_2d/doc/kinematically_driven_subduction_2d.md

 <img src="Case2b_density_evolution.*" />
  Case2b density evolution
 ```
 Therefore, the  subduction in this case is much slower than that in case1 and 2b (see {numref}`fig:QQ_case2b_diagnostics`).
-The subducting plate did not reach
+The subducting plate does not reach
-the bottom till 15 Myr, i.e., the third stage in case 1 and 2b is missing in this
+the bottom in 15 Myr, i.e., the third stage of case 1 and 2b is missing in this
 case.

 ```{figure-md} fig:QQ_case2b_diagnostics